faridrashidi/kaggle-solutions/README.md

 ## Contribution
-If you find other solutions besides the ones listed here I would suggest you contribute to this repo by making a pull request.
+If you found any solution besides the ones listed here, I would suggest you contribute to this repo by making a pull request.